mainkoon81/U005-project-Python-AB-testing-Comprehensive/README.md

 old_page_converted = np.random.choice([0,1], size=145274, p=[1-0.1196, 0.1196])
 new_page_converted.mean() - old_page_converted.mean()
 ```
- - Let's create a list consists of 10,000 different conversion rates yielded from multiple bootstrapping! then plot to compare this distribution with the observed difference!
+ - Let's create a list consists of 10,000 different conversion rates yielded from multiple bootstrapping! then plot to compare this 'p_diffs' distribution with the observed difference!
 ```
 p_diffs = []